Recommended children's booklists sorted by age or topic

 In exquisitely illustrated full-colour pages, trees, birds, animals, rivers, flowers, mountains and insects each share their own magical stories.
 And the stories they tell, the ‘poems’ that fall from the sky, subtly and powerfully illuminate our hope and collective role as guardians of our earth.

 There’s great joy in finding the right book for the right child, but the journey to getting to that point can sometimes be a tricky one.
-Some children naturally choose books and find it easy to navigate the world of reading for pleasure for themselves.
+Some children naturally choose books and find it easy to navigate the world of reading for pleasure.
 Others need a little more encouragement to feel at home in the world of reading and we are often asked to recommend books for reluctant readers in Years 3 and 4 (ages 7-9), either for those who are less confident with reading or for children who have simply not yet caught the ‘reading bug’.

 Which books are best for hooking in children who don’t feel interested in reading?
 We’ve put together a list of some of the best books for reluctant readers in lower KS2…